ILLAWARRA DISTRICT RUGBY LEAGUE

-Rugby League has been the major sport in Illawarra since 1911 and the centenary was celebrated in 2011.
+Rugby League has been the major sport in Illawarra since 1911.

 Naming of the Illawarra “Team of the Century”, which is proudly displayed in the Steelers Club entry.

 The centenary sculpture that stands outside WIN Stadium, directly opposite the Steelers Club.

 A Centurions’ Wall –displaying the names of individuals, businesses, clubs -- contributors to the future of Illawarra Junior Rugby League.

 Publication of the Centenary Book – covering 100 years of historical events.

 Known throughout the Rugby League world as the “Nursery of Champions”, the Illawarra region has produced 47 male and 26 female senior Australian representatives, who came from the local schools and junior Leagues – displayed at the front of the Steelers Club.

 Illawarra Rugby League is the governing body of the sport in the Illawarra region, conducting over 30 aged-based men’s, women’s and junior competitions.

 For all your Illawarra rugby league news visit https://illawarrarugbyleague.com.au/ or follow us on socials